jdickey/rack-service_api_versioning/README.md

 The API Version-Independent Delivery Application, or AVIDA, is a stub which has two purposes:

 * to provide a single, canonical Service Base URL for a given Component Service regardless of API Version (hence the name), and
-* to host the Rack middleware components implemented in this Gem, which redirect requests to the appropriate API Version-specific PDA based on HTTP content negotiation.
+* to host the Rack middleware components implemented in this Gem, which redirect requests to the appropriate API Version-specific Primary Delivery Application (PDA) based on HTTP content negotiation.

 The AVIDA **must not** implement routing or other logic of its own.
 It **must** provide a Repository instance, as [specified](#the-repository), containing information about the available API Versions to the `ServiceComponentDescriber` middleware component.